OneFootball's company website

 Case Study — Feb 15 2019 — 2 mins read

 Building a small company website that is all done by the design team was an amazing side project.
-At the time Onefootball's web team wasn't big enough and they had a lot of projects that they wanted to fit in.
+At the time OneFootball's web team wasn't big enough and they had a lot of projects that they wanted to fit in.
 Erd and myself ended up building it together.
 Both of us enjoy coding on the side, so we accepted the challenge.
-Check out the live version here
+Check out the live version (might not be live anymore)

 We opted-in for something definitely less green and simpler than what we had.
 Did plenty of explorations on how it should look like.
 The awesome Illustrations were done by Melanie Daveid to spice up the website and give it a bit of personality.